-1. Take/Get Pictures - Purchase a Poloroid camera, single use camera (Walgreen's has a great offer on a camera with free film when photographs are developed at a Walgreen's store), or a digital camera.
+Take/Get Pictures - Purchase a digital camera or use your cell phone.
 Take photos of events, people, etc. in the client's life, or other interests of the client, while targeting language/speech goals.
 If taking pictures is too difficult, ask the client to bring photographs from home.
 If all else fails, cut pictures from magazines.

-2. Lay Out the Design - The client must problem-solve in order to determine the layout of each page.
+Lay Out the Design - Assist in determining the layout of each page.
 Make a scavenger hunt out of finding related things to go on the pages with the pictures.
-You can have the client give reasons for why they chose certain photographs, what specific things they liked or didn't like about the pages they created.
-Ask the client to brainstorm other ways of arranging the pages.
-Spend time discussing what to put on each of the pages.
+Giving reasons for choosing certain photographs, what specific things they liked or didn't like about the pages they created can lead to more language.
+Arrange the pages differently.

-3. Write Captions - Photographs can be categorized to help create a theme for each page.
-The client can describe the "Who," "What," When," "Where," "Why," "How" of each picture.
-In addition, the client can develop clever captions to go underneath, above, around, or on the sides of each photograph.
-As with any scrapbooking task, the pages are not just limited to photographs.
-Your own personal spice can be added by using construction paper, drawings, stickers, buttons, pieces of fabric, color, ticket stubs, or anything else you would like.
+Write Captions - Photographs can be categorized to help create a theme for each page by asking "Who," "What," When," "Where," "Why," "How" of each picture.
+Also work on prepositions when developing captions to go underneath, above, around, or on the sides of each photograph.
+As with any scrap booking task, the pages are not just limited to photographs.
+Have the student add their personal design using construction paper, drawings, stickers, buttons, pieces of fabric, color, ticket stubs, or anything else they would like.

 Open the Discussion - Go deeper into language by discussing point-of-view, color, texture, shape, or mood.